11ta/11ta-template/src/posts/2020-09-09-svg-shortcode.md

 If you're happily typing along on that next great blog post and you realize what it really needs is a SVG, you're in luck!

-{% svg "github", "mt-1 mr-2 h-10 w-10 text-blue-500 float-left" %} Just use the custom SVG Shortcode I created to insert a SVG anywhere and control it's size, color, padding, position, float, etc. For example, the following code returns the GitHub SVG floating to the left:
+{% svg "github", "mt-1 mr-2 h-10 w-10 text-blue-500 float-left" %}

+Just use the SVG Shortcode installed by [eleventy-plugin-svg-sprite](https://github.com/patrickxchong/eleventy-plugin-svg-sprite) to insert a SVG anywhere and control its size, color, padding, position, float, etc. For example, the following code returns the GitHub SVG floating to the left:

 {% raw %}